jzerez/robot_localization/README.md

 `roslaunch robot_localizer test_live.launch map_name:=ac109_1`

-In both cases, the map name can be changed to any of the file names found the `/maps` directory.
+In both cases, the map name can be changed to any of the file names found in the `/maps` directory.

 Once the rviz window opens, simply provide a 2D pose estimation to initialize the particles, and you're good to go!
 Note, the initial pose estimation needs to be pretty good in order for the particle filter to work well.